Kian Kyars

 2025-Q2: concentrated, hedged, and much larger

-June 30, 2025 is a much more concentrated book.
+June 30, 2025 is more concentrated.
 The two headline lines are the continuing Intel call and a very large VanEck Semiconductor ETF (SMH) put.
-That pairing says SALP was willing to keep specific upside optionality while also hedging a chunk of the broader semiconductor complex.
+That pairing kept specific upside optionality while hedging part of the broader semiconductor complex.

-Notably, CoreWeave disappears completely in this quarter’s public filing, only to come back much larger later.
+Notably, CoreWeave disappears completely in this quarter’s public filing.

 Holding Instrument Value Shares